gethinode/hinode/content/post/spring-20-release-highlights-samesite-cookies-integrations-and-preparing-for-google-chrome-80.md

     {
       "name": "Chris Stegall",
       "title": "Marketing Director",
-      "webp": "/img/contributors/chris-stegall_128-128.webp",
+      "jpeg": "/img/contributors/chris-stegall_352x352.jpg",
     },
   "layout": "single",
   "thumbnail": { "url": "/img/1_4N_qEF8nvAEZNq9NkdJ0CA.jpg" },
 }
 ---

-The calendar may claim that Winter’s only just begun, but the telltale signs of Spring are starting to pop up everywhere.
 From sweater-free lunch-strolls, to slightly more sunlit evening commutes, the coming season is already sneaking its way into our lives and that can only mean one thing — the [Spring ’20 Salesforce release ](https://www.salesforce.com/blog/2020/01/spring-20-release-preview.html)is right around the corner!
 As always, we’ve pored through the [release notes](https://releasenotes.docs.salesforce.com/en-us/spring20/release-notes/salesforce_release_notes.htm) and played around in our [preview orgs](https://medium.com/creme-de-la-crm/new-release-test-drive-spring-20-sandbox-preview-ebc7801ee6bf) to find the most-impactful features, updates, and upgrades headed for orgs everywhere.
 And, while most of these articles center around what to expect from changes on Salesforce’s side of things, this time it’s actually an update from Google Chrome that admins may have to act on.
 In today’s post we’ll be taking a look at changes coming to SameSite cookies, Google Chrome 80, and how they might affect your Salesforce integrations.
 Let’s dive in!